timmywil/panzoom/README.md

 Panzoom supports panning and zooming SVG elements directly, in browsers that support SVG.

-## Dependencies

-As of v1.1.0, Panzoom no longer depends on [Modernizr](http://modernizr.com/) for anything.
-Just jQuery.
-Before v1.1.0, this plugin depended on Modernizr for its touch support feature detect.

 ## Loading Panzoom
 Panzoom can be included with your scripts at the end of the body, but Panzoom supports AMD for javascript module love.